Locality properties for discrete and continuum Widom--Rowlinson models in random environments: The WRM on the Poisson--Gilbert graph

 where, for $\Pi$-a.e.~pointcloud $\eta$, the PGG decomposes into countably many connected components with vertex sets $(\eta^{\ssup{k}})_{k\in I}$, and $\mu_{\eta}$ is the countable product measure over these components, $\mu_{\eta}(\d\sigma_{\eta})=\Pi_{k\in I}\mu_{\eta^{\ssup{k}}}(\d\sigma_{\eta^{\ssup{k}}})$, where for a finite component $\eta^{\ssup{k}}$ we define $\mu_{\eta^{\ssup{k}}}$ as in~\eqref{eq:Disc_WRM} as the discrete WRM.
 The only difference is that feasibility is now defined as

 where the constraint is that no two spins of neighboring sites $i\sim_{g(\eta^{\ssup{k}})}j$ in $g(\eta^{\ssup{k}})$ face in opposite directions.
 Again, $Z_{\eta^{\ssup{k}}}$ is the usual normalizing constant.
 In words, we consider the WRM with open boundary conditions on the finite clusters of a subcritical PGG and the measure $\K$ can then be seen as a (dependently) marked point process in $\R^d$ with mark space $\mathcal M=\{-1,0,1\}$ as illustrated in Figure~\ref{fig:PGG:clusters}.
-In other words, random elements $\bfeta$ distributed according to $\K$ are locally finite marked configurations in $\O=\mathcal X\times \mathcal M$.
-We note that $\K$ is not a Potts model in the sense of~\cite{georgii1996phase} since there is in general no symmetry with respect to spin change.
+In other words, random elements $\bfeta=(\eta,\s_\eta)$ distributed according to $\K$ are locally finite marked configurations in $\R^d\times \mathcal M$, i.e., $\bfeta\in \O=\{\bfxi\subset \R^d\times \mathcal M\colon |\xi_\L|<\infty\text{ for all bounded }\L\subset\R^d\}$.
+In order to highlight the structural similarities in our three models, we use the same notation $\mathcal M$ and $\O$ for the mark space and the configuration space, respectively.
+What $\mathcal M$ and $\O$ represent will subsequently depend on the model considered in the corresponding sections.
+Let us note that $\K$ is not a Potts model in the sense of~\cite{georgii1996phase} since there is in general no symmetry with respect to spin change.

 Now, we reproduce the non-locality result in the more advanced continuum setting.
-We do this in the framework of Papangelou intensities~\cite{georgii2005conditional} as also hinted towards in the Step 7 of the proof of Theorem~\ref{thm_1}.
-That is we consider non-negative measurable functions $\rho\colon (\R^d\times \mathcal M)\times \O\to [0,\infty)$ that will serve as analogues for the specifications above and call them {\em Papangelou intensities}.
-We write $\int\d\bfx f(\bfx)=\int\d x\sum_{\s_x\in \mathcal M}f((x,\s_x))=\int\d x\sum_{\s_x\in \mathcal M}f(\bfx)$. \begin{definition}[GNZ equations] A marked point process $P$ on $\O$ {\em satisfies the GNZ equations with respect to some Papangelou intensity $\rho$} if
+We do this in the framework of Papangelou intensities~\cite{georgii2005conditional} as also hinted towards in the Step~7 of the proof of Theorem~\ref{thm_1} below.
+That is, we consider non-negative measurable functions $\rho\colon (\R^d\times \mathcal M)\times \O\to [0,\infty)$ that will serve as analogues for the specifications above and call them {\em Papangelou intensities}.
+We write $\int\d\bfx f(\bfx)=\int\d x\sum_{\s_x\in \mathcal M}f((x,\s_x))=\int\d x\sum_{\s_x\in \mathcal M}f(\bfx)$, where $\d x$ denotes the Lebesgue measure. \begin{definition}[GNZ equations] A marked point process $P$ on $\O$ {\em satisfies the GNZ equations with respect to some Papangelou intensity $\rho$} if

-for all measurable $f\colon (\R^d\times \mathcal M)\times \O\to [0,\infty)$. \end{definition} The characterizations of Gibbs point processes with respect to Papangelou intensities is in one-to-one correspondence to the characterizations with respect to local specifications~\cite{dereudre2019introduction,flint2019functional}.
+for all measurable $f\colon (\R^d\times \mathcal M)\times\O\to [0,\infty)$. \end{definition} The characterizations of Gibbs point processes with respect to Papangelou intensities is in one-to-one correspondence to the characterizations with respect to local specifications~\cite{dereudre2019introduction,flint2019functional}.
 More specifically, as described for example in~\cite{georgii2005conditional}, the Papangelou intensity is in one-to-one correspondence to local specifications via